1. What is a vasectomy reversal?

 4. Why choose Dr. Gould?

-With over two decades of experience, Dr. Gould has performed more reversals than most urologists in the world.
+With over three decades of experience, Dr. Gould has performed more reversals than most urologists in the world.
 Unlike most other urologists who use general anesthesia, Dr. Gould performs the procedure under conscious sedation.
 Many patients find the reversal easier than the original vasectomy.
 During the performance of the vasectomy reversal, Dr. Gould will look for signs of epididymal blockage.
 If the fluid findings at surgery are favorable, he will perform a standard vasectomy reversal procedure.
 If the fluid findings are unfavorable, suggesting a possible epididymal block, he will perform a vasoepididymostomy.
 If the vasoepididymostomy is necesssary, it will not increase the cost of your surgery.
 Dr. Gould offers a highly experienced, competitively priced reversal under conscious sedation, with exceptional success rates.

 5. How likely is it that I will need a vasoepididymostomy?